The University of North Texas Press hosts two yearly prizes:

-The University of North Texas Press announces the 2016 Vassar Miller Prize in Poetry.
-The winner of this annual award will receive $1,000 and publication by UNT Press.
-The judge is TBA.
+The University of North Texas Press announces the 2024 Katherine Anne Porter Prize in Short Fiction.
+The Winner of this annual award will receive $1,000 and publication by UNT Press.
+Entries will be judged by an eminent writer.

-Dates for submission: Manuscripts may be submitted between 9:00 a.m. on September 1 and 5:00 p.m. on October 31.
-The winning manuscript will be announced by March 2017.
+Dates for submission: Manuscripts may be submitted between 9:00 am on May 1 and 5:00 pm on June 30.
+The winning manuscript will be announced in January 2024.